-The fame of the house grew following that it was a favourite of Napoleon, who bestowed upon the house a gold medal for its fine cellars.
+Founded in 1798, Jacquesson has a very long history.
+Its fame grew following that Jacquesson was once a favourite of Napoleon, who bestowed upon the house a gold medal for its fine cellars.
 Jacquesson also once employed Johann-Joseph Krug as cellar master, before he left in 1843 to form his own house.

-Since then, the house has adopted a herbicide-free, terroir-based philosophy.
-It also retired, after 150 years, its non-vintage blend and replaced it with a groundbreaking single-vintage-based cuvée, which changes yearly.
+Jacquesson has adopted a herbicide-free, terroir-based philosophy.
+It also retired, after 150 years, its non-vintage blend and replaced it with a groundbreaking single-vintage-based cuvée (the 700 series), which changes yearly (continuous numeration).
 And next came its terroir-based cuvées, an unprecedented move for a traditional house which is considered to be today one of the very best in Champagne.
-The annual production is limited to app.
-300’000 bottles/year.
+The annual production is limited to 300’000 bottles.

 Gerhard Eichelmann, Guide Champagne 2021, World Class Producer